 The temple started to be built in 1581 with the first version of the temple taking eight years.

 Guru Arjan Dev Ji planned the temple to be at a level lower than the city to emphasis humility before entering the premises.

-He also demanded that the temple compound be open on all sides to emphasise that it was open to all.
+He also demanded that the Temple compound should be open on all sides to Emphasise that it was open to all.

-There is a continuous singing of Gurbani Kirtan (hymns) at Sri Harimandir Sahib from the opening of its portals (doors) to their closing.
+There is a continuous singing of Gurbani Kirtan (hymns) at Sri Harmandir Sahib from the opening of its portals (doors) to their closing.

 The housing of the holiest Scripture of the Sikh faith, the Sri Guru Granth Sahib, within the temple bestows upon Harmandir Sahib the highest blessing.

 A large lake of water, known as the Sarovar which consists of Amrit (Holy Water or Immortal Nectar), surrounds the Temple.

 The four Entrances to the Temple signify the importance of acceptance and openness.